 Thailand Country Report

-Thailand has a very good transport infrastructure network, with modern highways, ports, and extensive air transport links.
-The exception is the outdated rail network, which the government is planning to upgrade across the country and introduce high-speed trains from Bangkok to cities such as Chiang Mai and Nakhon Ratchasima.
+Thailand has a good transport infrastructure network, with modern highways, ports, and extensive air transport links.
+The exception is the outdated rail network, which the government is planning to upgrade across the country with high-speed trains from Bangkok to cities such as Chiang Mai and Nakhon Ratchasima.
 Large-scale protests and strikes are rare.
 However, demands for bribes and facilitation payments remain a major issue for businesses.

 Vaccinations required to enter the country